I was honored to be asked to write my 2nd article for Premier – the UK’s top Christian magazine.

 Even more concerning, Gardner incorporated many of the practices of Aleister Crowley, the world famous occultist, self-proclaimed as ‘The Great Beast’ and ‘wickedest man in the world.’
 Crowley and his coven indulged in a secret and hedonistic lifestyle.
 He admitted in Confessions of Aleister Crowley, that Satan was his master.
 Before his death, he chose Gardner to become the heir to his occult society.

-When The Witchcraft Act was abolished in 1951, Gardner quickly worked to promote Wicca worldwide via the media.
+When The Witchcraft Act was abolished in 1951, Gardner quickly and successfully worked to promote Wicca worldwide via the media.

 The Christian Response